 Verification planning is performed at each level of the system under development.
 The following activities describe the development of a verification plan:

 - Verification Method and Level Assignments: Defines the relationships between the specified requirements method and level of verification.
-This activity typically yields a Verification Cross Reference Matrix for each level of the architecture and serves as the basis for definition of the verification tasks.
-The level of verification is assigned consistent with the level of requirement (e.g., system level, subsystem level etc.).
+This activity typically yields a Verification Cross Reference Matrix for each level of the architecture and serves as the basis for the definition of the verification tasks.
+The level of verification is assigned consistent with the level of the requirement (e.g., system-level, subsystem level etc.).
 Verification activities include Analysis, Inspection, Demonstration and Test. (see below) Choice of verification methods must be considered an area of potential risk.
 Use of inappropriate methods can lead to inaccurate verification.

 - Verification Task Definition: Defines all verification tasks with each task addressing one or more requirements.
-The ability of defining good verification tasks requires the test engineer to have a sound understanding of how the system is expected to be used and its associated environments.
+The ability to define good verification tasks requires the test engineer to have a sound understanding of how the system is expected to be used and its associated environments.
 An essential tool for the test engineer is to utilize the integrated architecture that consists of the requirements, functional and physical architectures.
-The functional architecture is used to support functional and performance test development and in combination with the physical architecture, a family of verification tasks are defined that that will verify the functional, performance and constraint requirements.
+The functional architecture is used to support functional and performance test development and in combination with the physical architecture, a family of verification tasks are defined that will verify the functional, performance and constraint requirements.